materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 You should notice that the FireWork is listed as being COMPLETED.
 In addition, the ``name`` parameter under the ``launch_data`` field should match the name that you gave to your FireWorker in ``my_fworker.yaml``.

-Running loop mode on the FireWorker
+Running rapidfire mode on the FireWorker
 -----------------------------------

-Just like on the central server, you can run in loop mode on the FireWorker to process many jobs.
+Just like on the central server, you can run in rapidfire mode on the FireWorker to process many jobs.

 1. Staying in the ``installation_pt2`` tutorial directory on your FireWorker, clean up your directory::